 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

 After putting WordPress vs Webflow head-to-head, our researchers found that WordPress is stronger overall, offering a lower price point, wider selection of templates, and an unbeatable blog functionality.
-While neither is particularly easy to get started on, WordPress’s interface is slightly more user-friendly, making it a marginally better website builder for beginners.
+While neither is particularly easy to get started on, WordPress’s interface is slightly more user-friendly, making it a marginally better website builder for small businesses.

 This isn’t to say WordPress is the best option for everyone.
 Webflow offers a quality free plan and, if you’re happy to put in the hours, the web builder has fully customizable features and a virtual design assistant.
 These additions can give users greater control over their creative process, making it better equipped than WordPress for creating bespoke websites.
 For more information, check out our article on Webflow pricing.